 Our consortium of 17 partners has benefited from £11,527,856 of grant funding from Homes England since the beginning of the financial year.
 As a result of this funding:

-Stephen Lodge, Executive Director of Development and Strategic Asset Management at Radian Group commented:
+Stephen Lodge, Executive Director of Development and Strategic Asset Management at Abri commented:

 Wayfarer allows each member to retain its individual identity, concentrating on their own area of expertise while working together to deliver affordable homes to those in housing need.
 This means members can draw on, and maximise each other’s skills, expertise and resources to improve the delivery of new affordable homes.